polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 MSE symmetric: 4.056781768798828
 ```

 The asymmetric casting has a lower mean squared error.
 This is because the symmetric casting does not take into account the offset.
-But the difference is not that big but we needed only one number for the symmetric casting.
+However, the difference is not that significant, and we only needed one number for the symmetric casting.
 This is a trade-off between the two methods.

-When higher precision is needed, there are other techniques, such as choosing granularity of the quantization.
+When higher precision is needed, other techniques can be used, such as adjusting the granularity of the quantization.

 ## Granularity

 As you see, one can use one number to quantize the entire tensor.
-When the tensor is big and/or has large values, it's unevitable that the precision will drop.
+When the tensor is big and/or has large values, it's inevitable that the precision will drop.
 Here is the example of how the MSE grows in both cases.
-Let's explore the dependencies, each point is averaged on 100 tensors.
+Let's explore the dependencies, each point is averaged over 100 tensors.

 ![mse_limit](../images/nn_quant2/mse_tensor_limit.png)
 ![mse_size](../images/nn_quant2/mse_tensor_size.png)

 Now we used one number to cast the entire tensor.
 To boost the precision, one can use more numbers to cast the tensor.
 This is called granularity.
-The tensor is divided into smaller parts and each part is casted separately.
-This way the precision is higher.
-For instance we can do it per channel or even per group.
+The tensor is divided into smaller parts and each part is cast separately.
+This way, the precision is higher.
+For instance, we can do it per channel or even per group.
 Here is the visual representation of these approaches:

 ![granularity_per_tensor](../images/nn_quant2/granularity_entire_tensor.png)
 ![granularity_per_channel](../images/nn_quant2/granularity_per_channel.png)